 Stocking Your Home Bar: Extra Spirits & Liqueurs

 So much of what you choose to add to the basic lineup depends on your tastes.
 If you love vodka, buy a nice vodka.
 I have the rye vodka from Westslope Distillery.
 I would also suggest adding sweet Vermouth, dark rum, an orange liqueur like Curaçao, an apéritif like Campari, and a rye whiskey, like Rittenhouse.
 While these aren’t critical to have, they do bump up the number of variations on the classics you can make.
 I find myself reaching for these the most.
-These, and mezcal, but we’ll get to that in a future post.
+These, and mezcal, but you will probably want to start small and go from there.

 Mixers & Others to Stock in Your Home Bar